RayBB/openlibrary-docs/2_Developers/Git-Cheat-Sheet.md

 You can then confirm that everything is up to date by running `git status` and/or visiting your remote master branch at `github.com/your-username/openlibrary`, where you should see the following:
 <img width="777" alt="OL_Git_UpdatedMaster" src="https://github.com/internetarchive/openlibrary/assets/79802377/1c47c7dd-d56e-4098-8924-8689bd91b8a1">

-If everything looks good, you can continue following the steps in [Creating a Pull Request](#creating-a-pull-request) to commit, test and submit your changes.
+If everything looks good, you can continue following the steps in [Making Changes and Creating a Pull Request](#making-changes-and-creating-a-pull-request) to commit, test and submit your changes.

 If not, read on!